dantleech/docbot/README.md

 - Add your own extensions to provide custom blocks.
 - Easily customise the output format to suit your project (e.g. Markdown, Hugo, RsT, HTML, whatever).
+- Depend on other documents (pre-requisites).
 - Interact with web pages and capture screenshots (_planned_).
+- Lots of other stuff that I haven\'t done yet.

 Usage
 -----